mgoessen/tails-workshop/tails.md

 - Store them confidentially using the persistence.
 - Send them using OnionShare.
 - Exchange the document with another person, group.
-- Verify the metadata and clean them again, just in case.
+- Verify the metadata and clean them again, just in case (better safe than sorry).
 - Store them confidentially using the persistence.
 - Export them to another USB drive encrypted with gnome disk and/or,
 - after encrypting the document with the right-click menu option.

+[//]: # TODO: verify UX to tell people to use symetric encryption

 [^SensitiveDoc]: Looking for examples ? <https://cryptome.org/2013/10/nsa-iat-tor.pdf> or <https://web.archive.org/web/20141230085809/https://www.spiegel.de/media/media-35535.pdf> maybe cool ones (the last one may be long to load but it is worth it ... and was leaked using tails <https://twitter.com/Snowden/status/1165297667490103302> ;) ).